jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 ## [3.9](#39-design-site-and-facility-security-controls-osg-9-chpt-10) Design site and facility security controls (OSG-9 Chpt 10)

-- Note that alghough the topics in this section cover mostly interior spaces, physical security is applicable to both interior and exterior of a facility
+- Note that although the topics in this section cover mostly interior spaces, physical security is applicable to both interior and exterior of a facility
 - 3.9.1 Wiring closets/intermediate distribution facilities
   - **Wiring closets/intermediate distribution facilities (IDF)**: A wiring closet or IDF is typically the smallest room that holds IT hardware
     - wiring closet is AKA premises wire distribution room, main distribution frame (MDF), intermediate distribution frame (IDF), and telecommunications room, and it is referred to as an IDF in (ISC)^2 CISSP objective 3.9.1
-    - where networking cables for the building or a floor are conntected to equipment (e.g. patch panels, switches, routers, LAN extenders etc)
+    - where networking cables for the building or a floor are connected to equipment (e.g. patch panels, switches, routers, LAN extenders etc)
     - usually includes telephony and network devices, alarm systems, circuit breaker panels, punch-down blocks, WAPs, video/security
     - may include a small number of servers
     - access to the wiring closest/IDF should be restricted to authorized personnel responsible for managing the IT hardware